Student Leadership Opportunity

 Early April | Final status emailed to interviewees.

-Peer Mentor training is mandatory and essential for the success of peer mentors and allows you to meet the other mentors participate in sessions and workshops to prepare you for your experience as a mentor.
-You will find out who your partner is and your Learning Community placement.
-Lunch will be provided on Saturday.
+Peer Mentor training is mandatory and essential for the success of peer mentors.
+Training allows you to meet the other mentors and participate in sessions and workshops to prepare you for your experience as a mentor.
+Training dates to be determined.